Mod 26 picoCTF 2021 Solution

 ROT13 is a special case of the Caesar cipher, which Julius Caesar historically used with a shift of 3 to protect military communications.
 The Caesar cipher works by shifting each letter a fixed number of positions.
 With only 26 possible shifts, it provides essentially no security against brute-force - but it's still commonly used online to obscure spoilers or puzzle answers without the intent to truly encrypt them.

 The tr command ("translate") is a powerful Unix utility that substitutes characters according to a mapping.
 The pattern tr 'A-Za-z' 'N-ZA-Mn-za-m' maps: A→N, B→O, ..., M→Z, N→A, ..., Z→M, and the same for lowercase.
-Notice the flag's suffix ZMNydSQw is unchanged by ROT13 - it was already ROT13'd by the challenge author before embedding it, so it decodes to the same value, illustrating the self-inverse property.
+Every letter shifts, so the ciphertext's suffix MAZyqFQj rotates to ZNMldSDw in the decoded flag.

 The challenge title "Mod 26" hints at the mathematical underpinning: ROT13 is addition modulo 26, where each letter is treated as a number 0 to 25.
 Adding 13 mod 26 is the same as subtracting 13 mod 26, which is why the same operation both encrypts and decrypts.